pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-get.md

 `--channelName [channelName]`
 : The display name of the channel for which to retrieve more information.
 Specify either channelId or channelName but not both

+`--primary`
+: Gets the default channel, General, of a team.
+If specified, channelId or channelName are not needed

 --8<-- "docs/cmd/_global.md"

 ## Examples